 - Tesco still haven’t converted Clubcard Points into a cryptocurrency

-Predicting the future is a mug's game.
-It's nebulous and unknowable and unlikely to follow the patterns of the past.
+Predicting the future is a mug’s game.
+It’s nebulous and unknowable and unlikely to follow the patterns of the past.
 Yet thinking about the future is what drives so many change and transformation initiatives in business.
-There have been so many that people are suffering "change fatigue".
-In this great article by Greg Satell he dives into research revealing that, while leaders often see change programmes as exciting prospects, employees are sceptical and see the initiatives as yet another burden.
+There have been so many that people are suffering “change fatigue”.
+In this great article by Greg Satell he dives into research revealing that, while leaders often see change programmes as exciting prospects, employees are skeptical and see the initiatives as yet another burden.
 The transformation programmes are disrupting people rather than industries.

 The best approach is to keep things simple and don’t try to do too much at once.
 Identify problems that matter.
 You can use tools like the N2D Method for this.
 Then, when thinking about how the future might unfold in relation to these important problems, you can try using a framework like the Futures Cone.